andrewandyle/andrew-le-gatsby/src/pages/life/blogs/swe/blog13/index.md

 4. **If you read it, what did you think of What Happens to Us Does Not Happen to Most of You?**

     I remember reading this paper last semester in OOP.
-Raising community awareness regarding ethical and behavioral issues in the worplace is important, as more companies over time can take action against these issues and create a better environment for their workers.
+Raising community awareness regarding ethical and behavioral issues in the workplace is important, as more companies over time can take action against these issues and create a better environment for their workers.

 5. **What was your experience of joins and refactoring?**